 Step 4: Put together the draft competency framework

-Once you’ve collected some data, got a bunch of opinions, and did your research, it’s time to assemble your draft version of the competency model.
+Once you’ve collected some data, got a bunch of opinions, and done your research, it’s time to assemble your draft version of the competency model.

 At this stage, it’s essential to check you’re going to include only competencies you can measure or reconcile with specific seniority levels, like Junior, Middle, Senior, Expert.
-If you go for a seniority level approach, take care of an unambiguous legend for each one to make sure that everyone who will work with your framework (including employees) clearly understands what distinguishing Middle from Senior and so forth.
+If you go for a seniority level approach, take care of an unambiguous legend for each one to make sure that everyone who will work with your framework (including employees) clearly understands what distinguishes Middle from Senior.

-Next, narrow down the number of competencies per each role up to 20 max and group them into clusters.
+Next, narrow down the number of competencies per role up to 20 max and group them into clusters.
 You can split your competencies into Hard skills and Soft skills groups or use a more detailed and job-specific approach for creating subgroups.
-Make sure you name the competencies clearly and they don’t require much explanation (e.g. Problem-solving, Teamwork, Active listening).
+Make sure you name the competencies clearly, and they don’t require much explanation (e.g., Problem-solving, Teamwork, Active listening).

 Once you’re done, validate and revise the competencies to ensure they are relevant and crucial for effective work performance in specific job roles.
 When everything looks good, it’s time to test the framework and gather feedback.
-For this, involve your project team and a few employees who’re ready to participate in this experiment and share their thoughts and comments.
+For this, involve your project team and a few employees ready to participate in this experiment and share their thoughts and comments.
 A skills matrix is a convenient framework to organize these insights.

 Step 5: Get ready for rollout